32bitkid/refactorman.com/source/_drafts/css-pseudo-elements.md

 }
 ```

 This would return the value of the `data-icon-url` attribute, but intrept
 it's value as a url rather than just a string.
 It would be pretty useful...
-But alas not functional right now.